yoginderbagga/90DaysOfDevOps/2026/day-32/docker-volumes-networking.md

 (3 rows)
 ```

-c) Stop the container and remove it compltely.
+c) Stop the container and remove it compltely

 ```
 ubuntu@ip-172-31-19-178:~/postgre$ docker stop idatabase